swarnajana71/rebit-mobile1/replit.md

 ## Overview

-This is a minimal React application displaying an iPhone status bar component.
-The project has been simplified to show only the status bar interface with authentic iPhone design elements including time display, signal bars, WiFi icon, and battery indicator.
-The application uses React with TypeScript and Tailwind CSS for styling.
+This is a full-stack web application built with React and Express, featuring a modern TypeScript-based architecture.
+The project uses a monorepo structure with separate client and server directories, sharing common types and schemas through a shared directory.
+The application utilizes PostgreSQL with Drizzle ORM for database operations and includes a comprehensive UI component library built with Radix UI and Tailwind CSS.

 ## System Architecture